Subdivisions of root polytopes, generalized tropical oriented matroids, and generalized matching ensembles: (Generalized) tropical oriented matroids

 \begin{theorem}[\cite{ardila2007tropical}, Theorem 6.3, \cite{oh2011triangulations}, Corollary 4.13 and \cite{Horn2016troporep}, Corollary 7.12] There is a bijection between $(n,d)$-tropical oriented matroids and mixed subdivisions of $n\Delta^{d-1}$ (and subdivisions of $\Delta^{n-1}\times \Delta^{d-1}$), where types correspond to the faces of the mixed subdivision. \end{theorem}

 Motivated by this bijection, a generalization of tropical oriented matroid has been proposed with some modifications to the original axioms:

-\begin{definition}[\cite{oh2011triangulations}, Definition 5.1] Given a subgraph $G$ of $K_{n,d}$, a \bfemph{$G$-tropical oriented matroid (GTOM)} is a collection $\mathcal{M}$ of $(n,d)$-types satisfying the Surrounding, Comparability, and Elimination axioms of a tropical oriented matroid, as well as the following axioms: \begin{itemize} \item (Subgraph) Each type is a subgraph of $G$. \item (Generalized Boundary) Every total refinement of $G$ is a type in $\mathcal{M}$. \end{itemize} \end{definition}
+\begin{definition}[\cite{oh2011triangulations}, Definition 5.1] Given a subgraph $G$ of $K_{n,d}$, a \emph{$G$-tropical oriented matroid (GTOM)} is a collection $\mathcal{O}$ of $(n,d)$-types satisfying the Surrounding, Comparability, and Elimination axioms of a tropical oriented matroid, as well as the following axioms: \begin{itemize} \item (Subgraph) Each type is a subgraph of $G$. \item (Generalized Boundary) Every total refinement of $G$ is a type in $\mathcal{O}$. \end{itemize} \end{definition}

 It is not difficult to see that when $G = K_{n,d}$ we recover the original definition of a tropical oriented matroid (since $(\{\bar{j}\}, \dots, \{\bar{j}\})$ can be obtained by any total refinement where the first part is $\{\bar{j}\}$).
-In the following sections, we prove the following:
+In general, total refinements of $G$ correspond to vertices of $P_G$.

+In the language of tropical pseudo-hyperplane arrangements (arising as Poincar\'{e} duals of mixed subdivisions), this generalization represents moving the centers (or apexes) of some pseudo-hyperplanes to infinity in some directions, hence dividing the finite space into fewer than $d$ sectors (sometimes referred to as \emph{degeneration}).